Jrhenderson11/CTFTools/Networks/WIRESHARK.md

 **Statisitics > Endpoints** gives a nice breakdown of all the machines involved int he capture, and can be a quick way of e.g seeing all the websites somebody visited (tick name resolution to see the domain names and make sure name resolution is on in the default packet view first)

+Use maginifying glass to search for string or regex, it will look inside packet info column which is nice (but I don't think it also looks in all the packet contents)

 ## SSL and HTTPS: